On the Universality of Self-Supervised Learning: Introduction

 \section{Introduction}

 Self-supervised learning (SSL) has revolutionized machine learning by enabling models to learn meaningful representations from unlabeled data, thereby significantly reducing reliance on large labeled datasets \citep{gui2024survey}.
 SSL methods are generally divided into two categories: discriminative SSL (D-SSL) and generative SSL (G-SSL).
 D-SSL approaches, such as SimCLR \citep{simclr}, BYOL \citep{byol}, and Barlow Twins \citep{barlowtwins}, focus on distinguishing between different augmented views of the same image, learning representations by maximizing the similarity between positive pairs and minimizing it with negative ones.
 In contrast, G-SSL methods like MAE \citep{mae} aim to reconstruct missing or corrupted parts of the input data, learning representations by capturing inherent visual structures and patterns.
-Both D-SSL and G-SSL have demonstrated remarkable performance, excelling in tasks such as unsupervised learning, semi-supervised learning, transfer learning, and few-shot learning.
-Their capacity to learn good representations from unlabeled data has significantly advanced the field across diverse applications.
+Both D-SSL and G-SSL have demonstrated remarkable ability in representation learning.

-Whether using D-SSL or G-SSL methods, most research focuses on determining which factors, e.g., network architectures \citep{dino}, optimization strategies \citep{ni2021close}, prior assumptions \citep{wmse}, inductive biases \citep{byol}, etc., lead to effective representations or models.
-However, a fundamental question persists: \textbf{What exactly defines a ``good'' representation or model?} To address this, the common practice is to evaluate the learned representations or models on various downstream tasks, that is, if the performance is strong, the representation or model is deemed good.
-Yet, \textbf{a key challenge remains in understanding why certain approaches result in higher performance}.
+Whether using D-SSL or G-SSL methods, most researches focus on determining which factors, e.g., network architectures \citep{dino}, optimization strategies \citep{ni2021close}, prior assumptions \citep{wmse}, inductive biases \citep{byol}, etc., lead to good representations or models.
+However, a fundamental question persists: Why these factors can lead to a ``good'' representation or model?
+To address this question, the common practice is to evaluate the learned representations or models on various downstream tasks, that is, if the performance is strong, the representation or model is deemed good.
+Yet, a key challenge remains in understanding the underlying mechanisms by which these factors yield a good representation or model.
 In other words, we often lack direct explanations of how specific methodological choices influence the quality of the representation or model.
 For instance, why does an asymmetric dual-branch network architecture in methods like BYOL enhance performance on downstream tasks?
 Similarly, why does enforcing a uniform distribution on feature representations serve as an inductive bias for obtaining good representations in methods like SimCLR?